For ABOG 2023 Qualifying Written Exam Candidates

 - Gynecology only- Inpatient & Outpatient GYN focus, including REI, Urogyn, and Oncology

 - Office Practice and Women’s Health only - primary care, office GYN, office surgery & family planning focus

 Anatomy & Physiology, Basic Sciences

 Ethics & Professionalism

-This year the oral examination on May 31st.
+The oral examination is right around the corner, on May 9th.
 There is still some time to get some last-minute practice in.
 Make sure you check out our products page for the Canadian Royal College.
-We offer structured cases, mock orals, and comprehensive reviews to help guide you towards acing that oral exam.
+We offer structured cases, mock orals, and comprehensive reviews to help guide you toward passing that oral exam.